A Small Profile Sling Bag That Actually Fits a Full Frame DSLR

 Where do I buy my camera gear?

-- If you're in the US, Amazon and B&H Photo Video are my go-to stores.
-For those in Canada and rest of the world, Amazon again is a simplest option.
+- If you’re in the US, Amazon and B&H Photo Video are my go-to stores.
+For those in Canada and rest of the world, Amazon.ca is often a simplest option because of easy returns that allow for “testing”.

 Here's what we're covering: